Most Gulf markets subdued on economic concerns; Dubai gains

 In Abu Dhabi, the index dropped 0.5%, weighed down by a 1.4% slide in the country’s biggest lender First Abu Dhabi Bank.

 The benchmark index in Qatar - among the world’s top exporters of liquefied natural gas - retreated 1.2%.
-Most stocks on the index were in negative territory including Qatar Islamic Bank, which was down 2.4%.
+Most stocks on the index were in negative territory including Qatar Islamic Bank, which was down 2.4 percent.

-Outside the Gulf, Egypt’s blue-chip index climbed 1.2%, with El Sewedy Electric surging 8.1%.

 Comments